rektide/streamflow-wiki/Troubleshooting.md

-We provide a variety of options that allow our users and contributors to easily get in contact with us regarding suggestions, bugs, and general questions.
+We provide a variety of options that allow our users and contributors to easily get in contact with us regarding bugs, feature requests, and general questions.
 Feel free to use whichever media you prefer and don't hesitate to get in contact with us if you need help along the way.

 ### Google Group